lucko/spark/README.md

 timings will generally be slightly more accurate than spark, but is (arguably?!) less useful, as each area of analysis has to be manually defined.

-For example, timings might identify that a certain listener in plugin x is taking up a lot of CPU time processing the PlayerMoveEvent, but it won't tell you which part of the processing is slow. spark/WarmRoast on the other hand *will* show this information, right down to the name of the method call causing the bad performance.
+For example, timings might identify that a certain listener in plugin x is taking up a lot of CPU time processing the PlayerMoveEvent, but it won't tell you which part of the processing is slow. spark/WarmRoast on the other hand *will* show this information, right down to the name of the method call causing the issue.

 ## Installation